 Regulations and recommendations

-on the base level of the coronavirus epidemic in Soite’s area
+on the baseline of the coronavirus epidemic in Soite’s area

-This text has been updated on the 8th of April 2021
+This page has been updated on the 16th of June 2021

-- Link: Instructions on how to prevent coronavirus infections in connection with public events and public gatherings and when using public spaces (in Finnish)
+- Link: Guidelines for the prevention of coronavirus infections during public events and gatherings and during the use of public spaces (in Finnish)

-The current regional COVID-19 recommendations are on this page and this page is updated when needed.
+Current regional coronavirus recommendations can be found on this page and will be updated as needed.

-- It is recommended that private gatherings of over ten people are not arranged and face masks must be used even at smaller gatherings if social distances cannot be maintained.
-Special attention must be paid to the size of the space, so that social distances can be maintained.
+- It is recommended that private gatherings of over 10 people are not arranged indoors.
+When it comes to private gatherings outdoors, the recommendation is that no more than 50 persons gather.
+It is recommended that masks are used indoors and that safe distances are maintained.
+Special attention must be paid to the size of the space, so that safe distances can be maintained.

-- Those that arrange events are responsible for safety precautions and for the number of participants.
+- The organizers of events are responsible for the safety measures at the events and for keeping the number of participants within the recommendations.

 Recommendations regarding hobbies

-- It is recommended that hobbies are moved outdoors or arranged remotely if possible.
+- It is recommended that hobbies in groups are moved outdoors.

-A broader recommendation on the use of face masks is in effect in Central Ostrobothnia.
+A recommendation on the use of face masks is in effect in the region

-- in public spaces such as shops and in other places outside the home
+- in public places such as shops and in other places outside the home

-- in public transport and in the transport of persons who belong to an at-risk group
+- in public transport and when transporting people who belong to a risk group

 - when going to a coronavirus test